bespinian/blog/content/posts/vault-migration/index.md

 ### 6. Configure the new Vault cluster to use the old unseal key

-To allow the restored Vault data to function properly, we need to configure the new instance to use the same unseal key as the old Vault.
-This step modifies the config map and restarts the pods to apply the change.
+The restored state must be unsealed with the unseal key stored in the KeyVault associated with the _old_ Vault instance.
+We now need to unseal the state but store a new unseal key in the KeyVault associated with the _new_ Vault instance.
+This step modifies the config map by replacing the coordinates to the _new_ instance unseal key with those of the _old_ instance unseal key and restarts the pods to apply the change.
+After the restart, the pods should unseal the state automatically since they have access to the original unseal key.

 - Patch the configuration of the new Vault cluster with the credentials of the old Azure Key Vault